Where to store your data?

 During your research project you will need to store your research data so it is secure and backed up regularly, but is easily accessible to those who are authorised.
 The University supports you to do so.
 We define working data as the data you collect or create as the basis for your research publications (journal articles, conference papers, book chapters, etc.)

 Lancaster University provides storage space for diverse data needs of staff and postgraduate researchers.
 The choice of location for your data depends on a number of factors, such as space required and data churn.
 By making a request through the online tool, ISS will be able to advise you of the best location for your research data.

 There are no individual file size limits.
 Your overall quota will be agreed when you request storage space, and may be expanded depending on your requirements.
-Contact the ISS Service Desk to request any changes to your current Research Silo storage space.
+Contact the ISS Service Desk to request any changes to your current research filestore storage space.

-Departmental filestore can be used to share data between colleagues in the same department, faculty or for cross faculty collaborations.
+Departmental filestores can be used to share data between colleagues in the same department or faculty, or for cross-faculty collaborations.

 Projects with smaller storage requirements (under 50GB) can use departmental filestores on site at Lancaster University.
 Files are accessible via PC's on campus (normally via R: — Research Drive) and from off campus (using the VPN).
 Data may optionally be shared with departmental colleagues.